-The WAEMU Ministers also decided to advocate for the extension of the WAEMU/UEMOA states HRH and social care workforce investment plan to all countries across the ECOWAS region Alignment with existing • Contributes to SDGs 3, 4, 5 and 8. policies/strategies/ African Union: Africa Health Strategy 2016-2030 Strategic Development Objective 1, Strategic approach (e): Prioritizing Human Resources frameworks for Health.
-Implementing organization link: ILO Global product on promotion of sectoral approach to decent work (GLO 242) United Nations Development Assistance Framework (UNDAF) · results framework and development priorities for the SDG 2030 agenda, specifically on employment, sustainable economic transformation, and human capital development Beneficiaries WAEMU and ECOWAS countries member state ministries and departments of health, labour, education, finance and treasury; civil society; professional associations and regulatory bodies; trade unions, employer and worker organisations; training institutions and agencies; and private sector institutions Stakeholders WAHO UEMOA and ECOWAS Secretariat Country focal points Impact Expanded collaboration between member states on addressing the health workforce shortfall across ECOWAS Increased investment and resource mobilization towards the creation of decent jobs and employment opportunities for women and youth Attained five-year targets for job creation by member states Outputs 7 Accumed two year targets for job creation by member states 1.
-The sub-regional Working for Health Results Matrix output(s): HRH Investment • 1.3, 2.1, 2.3, 2.4, 2.5 Plan is resourced, Activities: and implementation is 1.1.
-Establish and operationalize a functioning Monitoring and Evaluation framework for the sub-regional HRH and social care initiated to expand and transform the workforce investment plan, with results, indicators, targets and health and social regular/annual reporting workforce across 1.2.
-Carry out dissemination and advocacy in all countries for the WAEMU/UEMOA implementation of the investment plan 1.3.
+T The WAEMU Ministers also decided to advocate for the extension of the WAEMU/UEMOA states HRH and social care workforce investment plan to all countries across the ECOWAS region Alignment with existing • Contributes to SDGs 3, 4, 5 and 8. policies/strategies/ African Union: Africa Health Strategy 2016-2030 Strategic Development Objective 1, Strategic approach (e): Prioritizing Human Resources frameworks for Health.
+Implementing organization link: ILO Global product on promotion of sectoral approach to decent work (GLO 242) , results framework and development priorities for the SDG 2030 agenda, specifically on employment, sustainable economic transformation, and human capital development Beneficiaries WAEMU and ECOWAS countries member state ministries and departments of health, labour, education, finance and treasury; civil society; professional associations and regulatory bodies; trade unions, employer and worker organisations; training institutions and agencies; and private sector institutions Stakeholders • WAHO UEMOA and ECOWAS Secretariat Country focal points Impact Expanded collaboration between member states on addressing • the health workforce shortfall across ECOWAS Increased investment and resource mobilization towards the creation of decent jobs and employment opportunities for women and youth Attained five-year targets for job creation by member states Outputs 7 Accumed tive year targets for job creation by member states 1.
+The sub-regional Working for Health Results Matrix output(s): HRH Investment , , , • 1.3, 2.1, 2.3, 2.4, 2.5 Plan is resourced, Activities: and 1.1.
+Establish and operationalize a functioning Monitoring and implementation is Evaluation framework for the sub-regional HRH and social care initiated to expand workforce investment plan, with results, indicators, targets and and transform the regular/annual reporting health and social 1.2.
+Carry out dissemination and advocacy in all countries for the workforce across WAEMU/UEMOA implementation of the investment plan 1.3.
 Develop a resource mobilization strategy and mechanism for the implementation of the WAEMU sub-regional HRH and social care workforce Investment Plan 1.4.
 Assist countries to secure investments and resources for the implementation of the investment plan 1.5.
-Establish a ministerial and a technical level coordination and cooperation mechanism between regional bodies, partners and UN organization and countries to support the implementation of the investment plan 1
+Establish a ministerial and a technical level coordination and cooperation mechanism between regional bodies, partners and UN organization and countries to support the implementation of I the investment plan

 Description: A sub-regional Monitoring and Evaluation committee will be established in WAHO, based on the decision of the WAEMU ministers.
 A sub-regional mechanism will be established in WAHO to implement a regional advocacy and resources mobilization strategy that will assist countries in securing resources for the implementation of the HRH Investment Plan.
-WHO AFRO/HQ, and ILO Offices in Abidjan and Dakar will provide technical support to WAHO to manage and facilitate the monitoring and evaluation, and resource mobilization processes, and the overall cooperation and coordination mechanisms at ministerial and technical levels and alignment with employment 2 14/ A 5 A 4 1 / 1 1 5 A 6 A policies and strategies at country and sub-regional levels AEMU/UEMOA Working for Health Results Matrix output(s): 1 pport to • 2.1, 2.2, 2.3, 2.4 - tentially extend Activities: e implementation the 2018-2022 2.1.
-Support the development of a roadmap for the potential the 2018-2022 RH Investment extension of HRH and social care workforce Investment Plans to an to the broader other ECOWAS countries OWAS region 2.2.
-Organize and facilitate a multisectoral workshop and dialogue on OVVA3 region the potential expansion of HRH and social care workforce Investment Plans to ECOWAS Description: The ministerial and technical coordination mechanisms, with the support of WAHO, will facilitate the discussions with ECOWAS for the extension of the WAEMU regional plan to the remaining ECOWAS countries (Ghana, Nigeria, Capo Verde, Guinea, Sierra Leone, Liberia) A multisectoral workshop will be organized for the six ECOWAS countries to prepare and advance the potential extension of the HRH and social care workforce investment plan
+WHO AFRO/HQ, and ILO Offices in Abidjan and Dakar will provide technical support to WAHO to manage and facilitate the monitoring and evaluation, and resource mobilization processes, and the overall cooperation and coordination mechanisms at ministerial and technical levels and alignment with employment policies and strategies at country and sub-regional levels 2.
+WAEMU/UE MOA Working for Health Results Matrix output(s): support to • 2.1, 2.2, 2.3, 2.4 potentially xtend the impleme of the 2018- HRH Investr ent extension of HRH and social care workforce Investment Plans to Plan to the .1 500,440 ECOWAS reg LCOWASTC the potential expansion of HRH and social care workforce Investment Plans to ECOWAS Description: The ministerial and technical coordination mechanisms, with the support of WAHO, will facilitate the discussions with ECOWAS for the extension of the WAEMU regional plan to the remaining ECOWAS countries (Ghana, Nigeria, Capo Verde, Guinea, Sierra Leone, Liberia) A multisectoral workshop will be organized for the six ECOWAS countries to prepare and advance the potential extension of the HRH and social care workforce investment plan